Volunteers from our summer 2015 exhibition

 The Society has hosted placements and volunteer internships from the University of York, University of Aberystwyth, University of Oxford, University of Sussex and others.
 We have also hosted sixth form student placements through the Lord Mayor's Cultural Scholarship Scheme.
 Our placement opportunities give students the chance to gain hands-on experience working with collections or helping with business operations across other areas of the organisation, and to develop their confidence and knowledge in a professional setting.

 We welcome enquiries from universities who would like to partner with us on student placements or volunteer internship programmes, or from students who are interested in finding out about placement and voluntary internship opportunities with us.
+We are not currently recruiting for specific placements, but please get in touch if you would like to discuss future opportunities.

 Enquiries to be directed to firstname.lastname@example.org.